aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/border/_index.md

 ```

-Gets and sets the theme color of the border.
+the theme color of the border.

 **Returns:**
 [ThemeColor](../../com.aspose.cells/themecolor)